RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 Tasks that need to happen outside the normal workstream.
 The action item from the meeting that doesn't belong in Jira.
 The follow-up that falls between teams.
 The thing that gets lost without a tracking mechanism.

 Risks that materialized.
-Problems that are happening now and need resolution.
+Problems happening now that need resolution.
 Every issue needs an owner, a target resolution date, and a clear description of impact.
 Issues without owners are just complaints.

 Things outside your direct control that your program relies on.
 Another team's deliverable, a vendor timeline, a leadership decision.
 Each dependency needs an expected date, a status, and a contingency if it slips.